Hacnine/Hacnine/README.md

 I am a fullstack web developer skilled in **React.js**, **JavaScript**, **Tailwind CSS**, **Next.js**, **Sass**, **Node.js**, and **MongoDB**.
 I am passionate about creating modern, responsive, and dynamic web applications with a focus on high-quality user experiences.
 My journey in web development has allowed me to contribute to live projects, learn new tools, and continually improve my skill set.

-I also have entry-level experience with **Node.js** and **Next.js**, and I am eager to deepen my knowledge in these technologies.
+I am eager to deepen my knowledge in these technologies.
 Whether working individually or with a team, I aim to deliver projects that meet the needs of clients while adhering to timelines and budgets.

 I am always on the lookout for new challenges and opportunities to grow as a developer and contribute to impactful projects.
 Feel free to explore my work and connect with me for any queries or collaborations.